MustafaGulsoy/allegro_5_billiard_game/README.md

 # allegro_5_billiard_game
+hello everyone
+I am Mustafa Gülsoy. now, I am student on Çukurova Univesty and this billiard game is our semester project if someone need to write allegro game, I load it to reach anybody

+I left my teammater's username below
 We builed our game with functions, every function takes one mission.

 and here are the heart functions of the game: